-Back for the first time in the over a decade, the Hockey World Cup drops the puck in September 2016 with the big 6 teams returning along with two new All-Star teams – the under-23 North American team and team Europe.
-Now scheduled to happen every four years, the 2016 Hockey World Cup betting lines and games will be interesting to follow and bet on.
+The Hockey World Cup returned after 4 years in September 2016 with the big 6 teams (Canada, USA, Russia, Sweden, Finland, Czech Republic) along with two new All-Star teams – the under-23 North American team and team Europe.
+Now scheduled to happen every four years, the 2020 Hockey World Cup betting lines and games will be interesting to follow and bet on.
 Can the two new teams compete against the hockey powers of the world?
-Find out in September 2016 and every four years from then on.
+Find out in 2020!

 Hockey World Cup Betting Trends